Adamello Ski Mountaineering Traverse

 safety

-• Avalanche transceiver (ARTVA)
+• Avalanche transceiver / beacon (ARTVA)

 Required Rentable

-Modern 3-antenna avalanche transceiver, with fresh batteries.
+Modern 3-antenna transceiver/beacon with fresh batteries.

 • Helmet